melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/Self-study.md

 ```
 - **KEYWORD**: This specifies the type of operation you want to perform.
 Examples include SELECT, INSERT, UPDATE, and DELETE.
 - **[options]**: Optional options that can modify the base functionality of the keyword.
-table_name: The name of the table you're working with.
+table_name: The name of the table we're working with.
 - **[column_list]**: (For SELECT statements) Specifies the columns you want to retrieve data from.
 If omitted, all columns are returned.
 - **WHERE condition**: (Optional) Used to filter data based on a specific criteria.
 - **ORDER BY column_name [ASC | DESC]**: (Optional) Sorts the results based on a particular column in ascending (ASC) or descending (DESC) order.
 - **LIMIT number**: (Optional) Limits the number of returned rows.

 ### Some of The Most Important SQL Commands with Explanation
-1. **SELECT**:
-- Used to retrieve data from one or more tables in a database.
+1. **SELECT**:  Used to retrieve data from one or more tables in a database.
 - Syntax:
 ```sql
 SELECT column1, column2, ...
 FROM table_name;
 ```

-2. **UPDATE**:
-- Modifies existing data in a table.
+2. **UPDATE**:  Modifies existing data in a table.
 - Syntax:
 ```sql
 UPDATE table_name